Can I Take Tylenol And Tums Together? | Safe Medication Guide

 Are There Any Side Effects When Taking Tylenol And Tums Together?

 Side effects are uncommon when combining these medications if taken as directed.
-Large doses of calcium carbonate can cause bloating or gas, while Tylenol is usually gentle on the stomach.
+Large doses of calcium carbonate can cause constipation, bloating, or gas, while Tylenol is usually gentle on the stomach.
+The bigger concern with Tylenol is liver safety if too much acetaminophen is taken in one day.

 How Should I Space My Doses When Taking Tylenol And Tums Together?